 Master interfaces have address spaces, or address_space objects.
 Slave

 interfaces have an address_space container called a memory map to map the slave to

 the address space of the associated master.
 Typically, these memory maps are named

 though that is not required.

 The memory map for each slave interface pin contains address segments, or address_segment objects.
 These address segments correspond to the address decode window for that slave.
-A typical AXI4-Lite slave will have only one address segment, representing a range of addresses.
-However, some slaves, like a bridge, will have multiple address segments or a range of addresses for each address decode window.
+A typical AXI4-Lite slave has only one address segment, representing a range of addresses.
+However, some slaves, like a bridge, have multiple address segments or a range of addresses for each address decode window.

 When you map a slave to the master address space, a master address_segment object is created, mapping the address segments of the slave to the master.
 The Vivado IP integrator can automatically assign addresses for all slaves in the design.
 However, you can also manually assign the addresses using the Address Editor.
 In the Address Editor, you see the address segments of the slaves, and can map them to address spaces in the masters.

 - Click the Address Editor tab to show the memory map of all the slaves in the

 design.Note: If the Address Editor tab is not visible then select from the main menu.

 - Right-click anywhere in the Address Editor and select Assign All.